pnxenopoulos/awpy/CONTRIBUTING.md

 ## Thanks

 With all this you are now ready to make contributions to Awpy.
-We are looking forward to your contributions!
+We look forward to your contributions!